Ibn Asakir: Reception

-Taj al-Din al-Subki said:

-"He is the leading teacher, the protector of the Sunnah and its servant, the vanquisher of Satan's army by his scholarship and their slayer, the memorizers of Hadith.
+Taj al-Din al-Subki said: "He is the leading teacher, the protector of the Sunnah and its servant, the vanquisher of Satan's army by his scholarship and their slayer, the memorizers of Hadith.
 No one can deny his eminence, for it is the desire of those who embark on the journeys of knowledge and the endpoint for those who have great resolve among the seekers.
-He is the sine qua non by the unanimous agreement of the community, the attainer of what is beyond aspirations, the ocean that is not bounded by a shoreline, and the erudite who carried the burden of spreading the Sunna.
+He is the sine qua non by the unanimous agreement of the community, the attainer of what is beyond aspirations, the ocean that is not bounded by a shoreline, and the erudite who carried the burden of spreading the Sunnah.
 He spent his days and nights indefatigably pursuing all fields of scholarship.
 His only companions were knowledge and hard work, for they were his utmost desire.
 His memory captured even the slightest detail, his precision and combined the new and the old, his command put him on par with those who came before him if not exceeding them, and his breadth of knowledge was so enriching that everyone else was as a beggar compared to him."